Marriages in accordance with foreign law – step-by-step

 Norwegian citizen who is not resident in Norway

 The fastest way to apply for a marriage license, is to do so online.
-You must be able to log in with BankID or similar.

 The online form consists of both the personal declaration and the declaration from your sponsors.